 Investing doesn’t only mean buying shares in the stock market or making massive returns on rent from your property.
 It’s about learning things to expand your knowledge.

 It’s a simple formula almost everyone neglects.
-They skip the step of investing in yourself and assume they’ll get success, double their money.
+They skip the step of investing in themselves and assume they’ll get success and double their money.

 31. Buy Two Or Three Credit Cards